Taming-the-BEAST/FBD-tutorial/README.md

 ### Priors for the Clock Model

 Since we are assuming that the branch rates are drawn from a lognormal distribution, this induces two hyperparameters: the mean and standard deviation (**ORCucldMean.c** and **ORCsigma.c** respectively).
 By default, the prior distribution on the `ORCucldMean.c` parameter is an improper, uniform distribution on the interval ($0,\infty$).
-Note that this type of prior is called improper because the prior density of a _uniform_ distribution with infinite bounds does not integrate to 1.
-Although improper priors can sometimes lead to proper posterior distributions, they may also have undesired effects and cause problems with mixing and convergence.
+Instead, we will change this to an exponential prior.

 >Reveal the options for the prior on **ORCucldMean.c** by clicking on the $\blacktriangleright$.
 Change the prior density to an **Exponential** with a mean of **10.0**.